A Lightning week and lots to look forward to!

 He wouldn’t be going further than a mile but I feel that he will soon be making his presence felt at black type level.

 I also rode another really exciting prospect in Kodi Bear last weekend.
-Clive Coxyuwqsfydxtr is a trainer that has been really good to me this year and it was good to come in for a top spare ride on him.
+Clive Cox is a trainer that has been really good to me this year and it was good to come in for a top spare ride on him.
 I kept it simple from the front and he grinded it out.
 He’s a big, burly colt and seems to save plenty, or certainly does at home, so I would be confident of him stepping up plenty on that.

 And then yesterday I rode an across-the-cards treble at Lingfield and Newbury, which came as a very pleasant surprise!
 To get a winner for Andrew Balding (who provided the second leg) is really important.